-Lentils never used to really feature in my day to day eating habits, but since including them in a few soup maker recipes I can’t get enough of them.
+Lentils never used to really feature in my day-to-day eating habits, but since including them in a few soup maker recipes, I can’t get enough of them.

-Whether it’s just to add a handful in to a soup to thicken it up, or to make them a more substantial part of a recipe, they are the perfect store cupboard standby.
+Whether it’s just to add a handful into a soup to thicken it up or to make them a more substantial part of a recipe, they are the perfect store cupboard standby.

-How To Make Tomato and Lentil Soup Recipe
+How To Make Tomato and Lentil Soup In A Soup Maker

 As you know, I like my recipes to be as simple as possible.
 I prefer short ingredient lists and minimal instructions!

 Side Note: If you don’t already have a soup maker and are tempted, check out my soup maker reviews.

-I do usually sauté at least the onions and garlic at the beginning, but on this occasion I just skipped that step and added all the ingredients at the same time.
+I sometimes sauté at least the onions and garlic at the beginning, but on this occasion, I just skipped that step and added all the ingredients at the same time.

-I set this soup off on smooth and then 21 minutes later I had a deliciously smooth tomato and lentil soup.
+I set this soup off on smooth, and then 20 to 30 minutes later – depending on what soup maker you have – I had a deliciously smooth tomato and lentil soup.

 If you would like to turn it into a creamy tomato and lentil soup just stir in some yoghurt or cream at the end.

 I hope you enjoy this recipe – let me know in the comments if you make it!